Improving Feature-based Visual Localization by Geometry-Aided Matching: Geometry-Aided Matching

 \section{Geometry-Aided Matching}

 In this section, we describe the proposed 2D-3D matching method GAM.
-We first present the problem formulation and describe BMNet architecture and finally describe training BMNet using SfM models.
-The details are presented below.
+We first present the problem formulation, describe BMNet architecture, and then describe how to train BMNet.
+The details are shown below.